igor725/VoxelSpaceSDL/README.md

 ## Notes

-* You can change map by dropping two images (height map and diffuse map) on the Voxel Space window.
+* You can change map by dropping two images (height map and diffuse map) on the Voxel Space window;
-* The first letter in file name tells to the VoxelSpace how to use dropped file. ``D`` - use as a height map, and ``C`` - use as a diffuse map.
+* The first letter in file name tells to the VoxelSpace how to use dropped file. ``D`` - use as a height map, and ``C`` - use as a diffuse map;
+* Also you can change default map by passing two commandline arguments to VoxelSpace: ``vs.exe path/to/diffuse.png path/to/height.png``.

 ## Thanks